A Market Timing Report based on the 02-01-2019 Close, published Saturday, February 2nd, 2019…

 The market cannot have it both ways.
 The market supposedly liked Powell’s dovishness, because it believes the economy is slowing.
 It also supposedly believes the economy is strengthening based on strong employment, strong wages, and a rise of PMI from the December low (it must rise above the Oct. high to matter as said this week), which is presumably why rates ROSE on Friday.
 You get my point?
 If lower rates = “Good” then higher rates are NOT “Good.”

 Check out the “Market Signal Summary” below – after you review the following chart…

 U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX, TLT, TBF): Note the bounce up off the down trend line!

 Now let’s review three key market timing signals together….

 Do not use these signals as a trading plan.
 They are rough guidelines.
 I currently share my own moves on social media (links above).

-Remember GLD is being used as an indicator for the ECONOMY here.
-A new recent LOW in GLD will turn the signal GREEN.
+From before: “Remember GLD is being used as an indicator for the ECONOMY here.”

 Note: I’ve updated my criteria for the equity signal for a further U.S. stock market rally to the following: GREEN = Bullish, YELLOW = Neutral, RED = Bearish.
 In other words, the colors tell you whether the signal supports the stock rally or not, while the Bullish, Neutral, and Bearish designations are about the trend.